 After graduating from the School of Finance and Banking in Rwanda in summer 2015, Kamali spent three months in Portland, Oregon for an internship with Delap, an accounting and financial advisory firm.
 When he returned to Rwanda, Kamali was soon hired as a paid intern with the Ministry of Finance.
 A few months later, he was hired by a private insurance company!
-Kamali’s salary is 27 times what his parents make in the refugee camp, providing him enough to help pay for his younger brother to go to school.
+Kamali’s salary is 27 times what his parents make, providing him enough to help pay for his younger brother to go to school.

 Biotech graduate lands job that delivers medical supplies with drones